-When I was abroad in New Zealand, my grandpa died of cancer.
-He had battled the disease for three years and had a hospice nurse by the time I left for New Zealand.
-Because of this, I was prepared for our goodbye before I left to be the final one.
-Even though the prospect of being absent frommy family during his final days really scared me, I decided not to let it dissuade me from going to New Zealand.
-I chose to study abroad because I wanted to experience the world in a new way.
-I thought that going abroad would be a great opportunity to meet new people, break out of my routine, and learn more about myself.
-I believe that self-awareness is crucial in developing and maintaining strong relationships with other people, so I felt that this adventure abroad had the potential to help me cope with my grandpa’s death and communicate with my family effectively about it.
+When I was abroad, my grandpa died of cancer.
+He had battled the disease for three years and had a hospice nurse by the time I left for New Zealand, so I was prepared for our goodbye before my trip to be the final one.
+Even though the prospect of being absent from my family during his final days really scared me, I decided not to let it dissuade me from going to New Zealand.
+I thought that going abroad would be a great opportunity to meet new people, break out of my routine, and develop greater self-awareness.
+I hoped that despite being far away, my experiences and lessons learned abroad about myself and the world around me would help me cope with my grandpa’s death and communicate with my family effectively about it.

-While all of this turned out to be true, in the days and weeks that followed his death, I found it really difficult to reconcile with the fact that he was gone.
-Despite the unsurprising nature of the news, it deeply affected me.
-This was certainly elevated by the distance- all I wanted the moment I heard the news was to hug my family members tightly and find comfort in their understanding of the situation.
-Because of this, initially I felt unsure of how to deal with my emotions.
-I began to cry whenever I thought about him, spoke to a family member or looked through old pictures.
+While all of this turned out to be true, in the days that followed his death, I found it really difficult to reconcile with the fact that he was gone.
+This was certainly elevated by the distance– all I wanted the moment I heard the news was to hug my family members tightly and find comfort in their familiarity.
+Initially, I found it difficult to navigate my emotions.
+I felt upset whenever I thought about him, spoke to a family member or looked through old pictures.

-At first, I was nervous to tell anyone in New Zealand about it because I didn’t want anyone to feel obligated to check up on me or care for me when they were all busy with their own lives.
-However, once I told my housemate and two of my close friends, I began to feel a lot better.
+At first, I was nervous to tell people in New Zealand about it because I didn’t want anyone to feel obligated to check up on me or care for me, as they were all busy with their own lives.
+However, when I finally told my housemate and two of my close friends, I began to feel a lot better.
 I was motivated to tell them when I realized that holding it in was only making it worse.
-I thought about past times I had struggled with something and realized that the support and advice of friends had always been the key to feeling better.
+I thought about past times I had struggled with something and realized that the support and advice of friends had always been the keys to feeling better.
 Soon after hearing the news, they arrived at my front door with open arms and copious snacks.
 We watched a lighthearted movie and talked for hours, and they made it clear that they were there for me unconditionally.
-I’m so glad I decided to inform them, because it not only helped me cope in a much healthier way, but strengthened my bond with these new friends substantially.
+Informing them not only helped me cope in a much healthier way but strengthened my bond with these new friends substantially.

 Finding Support Through IFSA